The 2026 Innovation Fellowship

 As a fellow, you may receive the following:

-• Educational stipend
+• An incentive-based stipend

 • A laptop (on an as-needed basis) to use for the duration of the program

-• Have the opportunity to participate in certification and advanced software skill prep courses and earn scholarships for certification exams
+• Have the opportunity to participate in certification and advanced software skill prep courses, and earn scholarships for certification exams

 • Receive a letter of recommendation to assist in their job search